gioleppe/gioleppe.github.io/content/posts/faster-please/index.md

 ## Drinking from the firehose

-While a little outdated, the two blog posts gave me a more specific idea of what to do, along with many general information on Android reverse engineering, and opportunities for in depth analyses:
+While a little outdated, the two blog posts gave me a more specific idea of what to do, along with general information on Android reverse engineering, and opportunities for in depth analyses:

 1. I'd have to use [jadx](https://github.com/skylot/jadx) to produce a **somewhat** readable Java version of the DEX bytecode.
 2. After inspecting the higher-level code, and finding the part where the speed is set, I'd have to modify its pertaining [Smali](https://paulsec.github.io/posts/android-smali-primer/) code which I previously had to extract from the bytecode contained in classes.dex by using [apktool](https://bitbucket.org/iBotPeaches/apktool/src/master/).